Uscamel 10×42 Binoculars

 The eyecups can be extended out by a good third of an inch.
 This is necessary for people who don’t wear glasses because when the eyecups are folded in, there is a kidney bean effect on the edges of the field of vision.
 Half out you feel a slight resistance but it doesn’t really snap.
 Even if they are completely extended out, they don’t snap in properly they tend to de-adjust themself quite easily.
 It’s a bit flimsy, the manufacturer could improve something here.

-If you have a slight difference in vision between your eyes, you can use the diopter compensation on the right eyepiece for fine adjustment in order to focus optimally.
+If you have a slight difference in vision between your eyes, you can use the diopter compensation on the right eyepiece for fine adjustment to focus optimally.

 Use this eyecup setting for the best viewing